Our 2013 Board of Directors

 In addition, Dr. May served as a member of several academic committees including the Executive Committee at the University of Nevada School of Medicine (1976-2003).
 He was a member and chair of the Board of West Hills Hospital, Reno (1991-2005).

-As a member of the Sutter Health Sacramento Sierra Region Board of Directors, Dr. May serves on the Medical Policy and Quality committees, and lives in Meadow Vista.
+As a member of the Sutter Health Sacramento Sierra Region Board of Directors, Dr. May serves as Vice Chair on the Safety & Quality and Credentialing committees and also serves on the Finance & Planning Committee.

 Michael J. Newell | back to top